lmapii/practical-zephyr/00_basics/readme.md

 $ west build -d ../build
 ```

-One last parameter for `west build` that is worth mentioning is `--pristine`: Instead deleting the `build` folder, you can also use the `--pristine` to generate a new build system:
+One last parameter for `west build` that is worth mentioning is `--pristine`: Instead deleting the `build` folder, you can also use the `--pristine` to generate a new build:

 ```bash
 $ west build -d ../build --pristine
 ```

-## A quick glance at IDE Integrations
+## A quick glance at IDE integrations

-TODO: here
+TODO: continue here

 as mentioned, IDEs are intentionally ignored since this is up to you
 but here are a few hints